Horsford admits to extramarital affair after podcaster discloses relationship

 Ending the relationship

-Linder also claimed she broke off her relationship with Horsford, whom she said had discussed leaving his wife for her but could not do so during the 2020 election season.
+Linder also claimed that she broke off her relationship with Horsford, who she said had discussed leaving his wife for her but could not do so during the 2020 election season.

 “I decided I can’t wait, deserved more and didn’t want to be that person anymore,” she said.
 “And I realized someone who could lie that way is not someone who would be honorable to me.”